TrickzTwix/Test/Scoreboard.md

   finfo-enabled: false
 ```

 The other variable is the default scoreboard.
-This will constantly show.
 To enable it, change `default-enabled:` to `true`.

 ```yaml
   default-enabled: false